najmunnaharneha/post-app/README.md

 # post-app
-A simple post app built in Laravel
+A post app built in Laravel